 “But for us even if we did lose it was all worthwhile because we had a chance to win a trophy that the club had never won before.”

 He added that “2019 has been incredible, we have won three trophies and hopefully in 2020 there is a couple more for us.”

 Liverpool will continue their defence of the Champions League with a last-16 tie against Atletico Madrid in February, and host local rivals Everton in the FA Cup third round on January 5.

-– Leicester beaten –
+– Leicester was beaten –

-As well as the trophies in 2019, Klopp’s team have not lost a league game since their very first outing of the year, at Manchester City.
+As well as the trophies in 2019, Klopp’s team has not lost a league game since their very first outing of the year, at Manchester City.
 They have won 25 and drawn one of their last 26 in the Premier League.